betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenRTutorial.md

   )
 ```

 Now that we have a feature matrix in long format, we need to convert it to wide format so that the features are on the same row.
-To do this we will define a function `gather_df`, which converts the dataframe from long to wide.
+To do this we will define a function `gather_df`, which converts the data frame from long to wide.
 Let's also join the results to the matrix and convert the `Winner` column to a factor.
 Finally, we will take the difference of player1 and player2's features, so as to reduce the dimensionality of the model.

 ``` r